Simple guide to marketing your bookkeeping business

 Create client-focused content

-The problem: When creating your content, the next thing to think about is who is the villain of your hero's story?
+The problem: When creating your content, the next thing to think about is who is the villain of your hero's story.
 So maybe this business owner doesn't have enough time to deal with their bookkeeping, or perhaps they are overwhelmed by learning about QuickBooks.
 They don't want to know about all these new-age technologies, or maybe they have apathy towards it because they used to be able to do their bookkeeping.
-Still, they no longer want to or just don't care.
 These and more are the things you can make the villain in their story, and you can help them overcome because, of course, you will be the guy who helps them overcome this villain.
 By understanding your client's problems, you create a bond and trust that enables them to entrust your bookkeeping to you.

 A guide: As the bookkeeper, your job is to guide the hero through the maze of bookkeeping confusion and to the other side of success.
 The most critical thing after describing oneself as a guide is building trust.
 So you want to be trustworthy, empathetic, and understanding of your customers' plight.
 Your bookkeeping marketing ads should not solely contain information about how fantastic you are, your skills, and everything that will appear on your résumé.
 You should also have a strong customer focus as well as positive testimonials.
 Don't just brag about how good a bookkeeper you are on your website.

 Avoiding failure/Achieving success: When creating your bookkeeping marketing content, you also want to convince potential clients that employing you as their bookkeeper or following your advice will help them avoid failure.
-Remind them of the failure they are overcoming by hiring you at all times.
-Please do not go overboard with this, but gently remind them that by hiring your bookkeeping services, they avoid all of the bookkeeping they don't want to do every month.
+Remind them of the failure they are overcoming by always hiring you.
+Please do not go overboard with this, but gently remind them that by hiring your bookkeeping services, they avoid all the bookkeeping they don't want to do monthly.
 They avoid getting their books so messed up that they can't see their finances.
 They possibly avoid audits, have a smooth task time, and save as much money on their taxes as possible.
 All these and much more are pitfalls they are avoiding by hiring you.
 Because your ultimate plan is to prevent failures and end/achieve success, focus on those success stories and the picture of where you want your client to end up with your guidance.